 Why should I groom my dog?

 Dogs with long or double coats often shed massive amounts of hair.
 Some will shed constantly, others annually.
-Full shedding can take over a month, and your house could become covered in moulted dog hair.
-All dogs need to be groomed, to keep their coats healthy, but amongst some dogs grooming is more important.
+Full shedding can take over a month, and your house could become covered in dog hair.
+All dogs need to be groomed, to keep their coats healthy, but among some dogs grooming is more important.

 A dog's coat is rarely silky smooth, and most active dogs have dirt, grit and organic matter in their coats.
 These can build up and cause mats, which in turn can cause irritation or pain to your dog.
 Wounds caused by mats can lead to infection, skin disease or fungus.